 Make sure that you are using WeVideo in Google Chrome (best) or Firefox (fair).
 WeVideo is not as compatible with Safari, Microsoft Edge or Internet Explorer.

-After getting access to WeVideo and creating an account, go to your Dashboard to start a new project.
+After getting access to WeVideo and creating an account, click on Personal to start a new video project.

 Option 1: Create a new edit

 NOTE: As a first step to learning WeVideo, editing a template may be a little overwhelming.
 We recommend starting with a blank project.